manjeetsaggi/drupal-6-modules/custom_breadcrumbs/README.txt

   the custom breadcrumbs configuration settings page.
 The option to add the node title at the end of the breadcrumb trail can also be enabled on that page.

-  In the standard custom_breadcrumbs mode, you can provide the standard titles and paths for constructing the breadcrumb trail on nodes that have defined taxonomy terms.
+  In the standard custom breadcrumbs mode, you can provide the titles and paths for constructing the breadcrumb trail on nodes that have defined taxonomy terms.
 Note that if a node has more than one term, the lightest term in the lightest vocabulary with a defined custom breadcrumb will be used.